DevL/potency/output/md/Skills/Magical Skills.md

 | Portation     | Transfer [potential](../Rolling%20Dice/Potential.md)       | Telepathy                   | Teleportation             |
 | Sunderance    | Hinder ([malus dice](../Rolling%20Dice/Malus%20Dice.md))      | Cause mental damage         | Cause physical damage     |

+### Assigning Aspects
+Knowing aspects of magic is not enough to wield them.
+One or more [magical skills](../Skills/Magical%20Skills.md) are required to put theory into practice.
+Moreover, a single [magical skill](../Skills/Magical%20Skills.md) is not enough to master to put all the various aspects into use.
+A known aspect can be assigned to one or more [magical skills](../Skills/Magical%20Skills.md), enabling those skills to be used to cast spells requiring the aspect in question.
+You can only assign as many aspects to a single [magical skill](../Skills/Magical%20Skills.md) as the [skill level](../Skills/Skill%20Level.md) in that skill.

+> The part-charlatan, part-medium _Erasmus_, has some training in the arts of the mind.
+As such he has assigned the aspects _cognition_, _formation_, and _portation_ to his magical skill _divination_.
+He has only skill level 3 in _divination_, so no further aspects can be assigned or used with that skill.
+However, he has started to dabble in the darker arts or inflicting pain with his will.
+He has gained 2 levels in the magical skill _mindwar_ and can thus assign the aspects _sunderance_ and _cognition_ to it.

+> Design sidebar: This is done in order to require and encourage those wishing to master magic to learn multiple forms of magic.
+If a player wants their character to be a master of the elements, having a magical skill called _elemental magic_ and raising it to level 5 is _still_ not enough to become a fully fledged archmage as additional skills need to be trained to make use of illusions and fate-weaving.

 ### Combining Aspects
 Spells can be made to require various levels of the aspects in order to be available to the actor to cast.
-For example, creating an illusion of a fierce warrior might only require the _obfuscation_ aspect, but making the illusory warrior capable of hurting those that are fooled by the illusion might also require a the _sunderance_ aspect.
-The same goes for a life stealing spell which could combine the aspects _conduction_ and _sunderance_ to both cause fatigue to a target and transfer some of its potential to the caster.
+For example, creating an illusion of a fierce warrior might only require the _manifestation_ and _essence_ aspects, but making the illusory warrior capable of hurting those that are fooled by the illusion might also require a the _sunderance_ aspect.
+The same goes for a life stealing spell which could combine the aspects _essence_, _portation_, and _sunderance_ to both cause fatigue to a target and transfer some of its potential to the caster.

 > The _Kyreenian Sword School_ teaches a form of magic to its students called _Sword Dancing_.
 Its practitioners can enhance their blade's strikes and parries (_formation of agency_), move more swiftly across the battlefield (_portation of essence_), and make devastating melee and ranged attacks (_sunderance of essence_).